wp-plugins/dandyid-services/readme.txt

 == Description ==

-**[DandyID](http://dandyid.org/) is a free service that enables you to connect, manage, and share all of your social identifiers from a single location.**
+**[DandyID](http://dandyid.org/) is a free service that enables you to connect, manage, and share all of your online identities from a single location.**

 **The DandyID Services Plugin:**

-* Retrieves all of your online identities from DandyID.
+* Retrieves all of your DandyID online identities.
-* Displays them in your sidebar as convenient **clickable links**.
+* Displays them as **clickable links** in your blog sidebar.
 * Please see the [Screenshots](http://wordpress.org/extend/plugins/dandyid-services/screenshots/) for examples.

-When you update your social identifiers on DandyID, they are automatically updated in your sidebar.
+When you update your identities on DandyID, they are **automatically** updated in your sidebar.

 **DandyID currently supports over 300 services including:**